themadan/amitness.github.io/content/articles/illustrated-simclr.md

 ![](/images/contrastive-self-supervised-approach.png){.img-center}

 2. **Ability to know what an image represents**
-We need some mechanism to get representations that allows machine to understand an image.
+We need some mechanism to get representations that allow the machine to understand an image.
 ![](/images/image-representation.png){.img-center}

 3. **Ability to quantify if two images are similar**
-We need some mechanism to compute similarity of two images.
+We need some mechanism to compute the similarity of two images.
 ![](/images/image-similarity.png){.img-center}

 ## The SimCLR Framework Approach